 Penn Commercial has determined that administering a default prevention and management plan provides all students with activities, techniques, and tools designed to promote student success when borrowing loan funds and to help reduce delinquency and default in the William D. Ford Federal Direct Loan program.
-Penn Commercial has implemented default prevention and management activities, some through a third party, which include: entrance counseling, financial literacy for borrowers, communication across campus, exit counseling, and timely and accurate enrollment reporting.
+Penn Commercial has implemented default prevention and management activities, some through a third party, which include: entrance counseling, completion of master promissory note, financial literacy for borrowers, communication across campus, exit counseling, and timely and accurate enrollment reporting.

-COSMETOLOGY PROGRAM SCHOLARSHIP Terms
+COSMETOLOGY PROGRAM SCHOLARSHIP